 Another common class of memory safety errors involves unsafe pointer usage and

-WebAssembly, the semantics of pointers have been eliminated for function calls
+allocations.
+In WebAssembly, the semantics of pointers have been eliminated for

-and variables with fixed static scope, allowing references to invalid indexes in
+function calls and variables with fixed static scope, allowing references to

 Nevertheless, other classes of bugs are not obviated by the semantics of WebAssembly.
 Although attackers cannot perform direct code injection attacks, it is possible to hijack the control flow of a module using code reuse attacks against indirect calls.
 However, conventional return-oriented programming (ROP) attacks using short sequences of instructions (“gadgets”) are not possible in WebAssembly, because control-flow integrity ensures that call targets are valid functions declared at load time.
 Likewise, race conditions, such as time of check to time of use (TOCTOU) vulnerabilities, are possible in WebAssembly, since no execution or scheduling guarantees are provided beyond in-order execution and post-MVP atomic memory primitives .
 Similarly, side channel attacks can occur, such as timing attacks against modules.
 In the future, additional protections may be provided by runtimes or the toolchain, such as code diversification or memory randomization (similar to address space layout randomization (ASLR)), or bounded pointers (“fat” pointers).